- Philip McClure, PT, Ph.D., FAPTA, Professor and Chair

 About the Program

-Arcadia’s entry-level program runs over approximately a two-year period.
+Arcadia’s entry-level program runs over a three-year period.
 The Doctor of Physical Therapy curriculum is designed to create practitioners as specified in the American Physical Therapy Association Vision Statement for Physical Therapy 2020, who are doctors of physical therapy and who may be board-certified specialists.

 Arcadia University is recognized as a leader in global education and provides interested students with international opportunities to study.
 Arcadia believes that to understand the world, students should experience it—and that can mean leaving the campus for a time.
 Whether it is for clinical education in England or California or a service trip to Jamaica, Arcadia’s D.P.T. students have several opportunities to experience the world as health care professionals.